mantidproject/mantid/docs/source/interfaces/Muon ALC.rst

 The interface will attempt to locate runs by first searching any user defined directories and then the Data archive (only useful if you’re at ISIS).
-You can manage your user directories with the :ref:`manage user directories <ManageUserDirectories>` button at the bottom of the interface.
+You can manage your user directories with the :ref:`manage user directories <ManageUserDirectories>` button.

 The input files must be Muon Nexus files with names beginning with at least one letter and followed by a number.
 In addition, the user must supply the **Log** data that will